JaySchofield/assign-custom-field-by-area/README.md

 after `--` when running through `pnpm`/`npx`:

 - `--subzone-field-id <id>` — custom field ID to write for subzone areas.
-Defaults to the value hardcoded in `parseCliOptions` in `index.ts`; edit that default directly if you'd rather not pass the flag every run.
+Defaults to the value hardcoded in `parseCliOptions` in `cli.ts`; edit that default directly if you'd rather not pass the flag every run.
 Pass `--subzone-field-id ""` to skip the subzone pass entirely.
 - `--market-field-id <id>` — custom field ID to write for market (top-level) areas.
 Same